Vary Peri: Cake Fairies

 A Male Mocha Cupcake Bear (Although his design is similar to a panda), Mocha Dennis is Bibi's first friend she met in the Cake Village and the cousin of Parfait Chacha.
 He cares a lot about his image and is a neat freak, usually does things in a leisurely way.
 He is also very strong willed though has a fear on bugs.
 Dennis is an expert patisserie and usually teaches Bibi how to bake properly.
 He rarely gets along with Bibi though he starts to develop some feelings to her.
 His star sign is Libra.

-He first met Bibi at episode 1 alongside Parfait Chacha, though the meeting is very unexpected for the both of them. is the second person to unlock his Cake Fairy abilities in episode 3.
+He first met Bibi at episode 1 alongside Parfait Chacha, though the meeting is very unexpected for the both of them.
+He is the second person to unlock his Cake Fairy abilities in episode 3.
 He is also in suspicion regarding Lyan's action until he found out his true motives.